Chaouia (Morocco)

-The Chaouia (الشاوية) is an Arabic-speaking tribal confederation made up of Arab and Berber tribes, and a historical region of Morocco.
+The Chaouia (الشاوية) is a plain and historical and ethno-geographical region of Morocco in the historical region of Tamesna.
 It is bounded by the Oum er-Rbi' River to its southwest, the Cherrate River to its northeast, the plain of Tadla to the southeast and the Atlantic Ocean to the northwest.
 The region covers a land area of nearly 14 000 km2.
+The term also refers to a tribal confederation that traditionally inhabits the region.

 Etymology

-The word "Chaouia" means "Land of Chaouis".
-"Chaoui" is an Arabic word meaning "sheeps possessors or shepherds".
+The word "Chaouia" means "Land of Chaouis", transliterated in French.
+"Chaoui" (شاوي) is an Arabic word meaning "possessors of sheep" or "shepherds".
+Some groups of Chaouis claim that the term come from the Arabic term shwiya (شوية) meaning "few" despite the region now having a comparatively high population density to other regions in Morocco.
+Others say it is derived from shewa meaning "grilled meat" or a distortion of Chehawna which was the name of a tribal alliance.

 Geography

 Geographically, the Chaouia can be divided into two sub-regions: low and high.
 The low Chaouia being the coastal part while the high Chaouia is further inland.
 Soils vary in fertility: The dark tirs is prized for its high yields and is found among the Mdhakra, Ouled Hriz and Oulad said.
 There is also the red hamri terra rossa.

 Throughout Morocco's history, the Chaouia was famous for farming wheat and barley, which were exported in years of abundance from Casablanca, Fédala or Azemmour.
 Chaouia sheep was also prized for its wool, which was also exported to Marseille where it was known as wardigha in reference to one of the tribes in the interior.

 Nowadays, the Chaouia is part of the Casablanca-Settat administrative region.